tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 The [Authentication for OPDS](https://docs.google.com/document/d/1-_0HHt664bDjybtCauBJXUSDXiT-Clg1sZUVNxHyLjw/edit#heading=h.r2fysm93j6kk) spec gives an OPDS server a way to explain how its clients should present the authentication interface.
 This document lists extensions the Library Simplified team has devised to give an OPDS server a way to explain _other_ things about the library that affect the user interface or the library's prospective audience.

-# Color scheme

-An OPDS server may use the `color_scheme` extension to specify the color scheme a client should use when rendering that server's OPDS feeds.

-`"color_scheme": "blue",`

-The color schemes supported by SimplyE are "red", "blue", "gray", "gold", "green", "teal", and "purple".
-The specific colors used by these color schemes are laid out in the [NYPL Design Toolkit](https://nypl.github.io/design-toolkit/sections/color.html). ("Gold" is a nicer name for yellow.)

 # Server description

 An OPDS server may use the `service_description` extension to describe itself.
 This is distinct from the standard `description` field, which is to be used to describe the text prompt displayed to the authenticating user.